Skip to main content

 • When this happens, be sure to include in your customs form Etsy's Australian Reference Number (ARN): 3000 0920 7152, as well as the item total, shipping costs, GST charged, and order total

-• The United Kingdom (UK) has a VAT prepayment system where you sign up with Her Majesty's Revenue and Customs Department to get an HMRC number.
-Similar to the European Union, this system only applies to shipments worth £135 or less.
-You can read more about it here.
+• The United Kingdom (UK): The UK has a VAT prepayment system where you sign up with Her Majesty's Revenue and Customs Department to get an HMRC number.

-• Norway has a VAT prepayment system called VAT On E-Commerce where you use a VOEC number for shipments worth 3,000 NOK or less.
-You can read more about it here.
+• Norway: Norway has a VAT prepayment system called VAT On E-Commerce where you use a VOEC number for shipments worth 3,000 NOK or less.

 Did this answer your question?